Enrolment and Fees

 The conditions of this scheme are subject to change without notice.

 DACE Hardship Bursary This is available to those who are required to pay full fees (f) and not eligible for any other financial support.
 This is based on your household income and we may require you to provide evidence of this.
 It covers up to 50% of the course fee and is a maximum of £200 per student, per academic year.
 Please contact us for an application form.
 Bursaries are at the discretion of the Department.
 Please note that the bursary only applies to full fee costs of £200 and does not apply to our concessionary fee of £40.

 Payment by Instalments You are able to pay for courses of 20 weeks and over in two instalments.
 Students pay half the course fees at the start of the course and the remainder at 10 weeks.
 Please contact us before the course starts to arrange this.

-Higher Education (HE) Certificate and Higher Education (HE) Diploma
+Higher Education Certificate, Higher Education Diploma and Degree

 New students starting in September 2018